LKQ (LKQ)

 nullAI Analysis | Feedback

-Justin L. Jude, President and Chief Executive Officer
+Justin Jude President and Chief Executive Officer

-Rick Galloway, Senior Vice President and Chief Financial Officer
+Rick Galloway Senior Vice President and Chief Financial Officer

-Mr. Galloway has served as Senior Vice President and Chief Financial Officer of LKQ Corporation since September 2022.
-Prior to this role, he was the Chief Financial Officer of LKQ's Wholesale - North America and Self Service segments since 2019.
-Before joining LKQ, Mr. Galloway held various positions at Alcoa Corporation from 2010 to 2019, and he began his career in public accounting as an auditor with Grant Thornton.
+Rick Galloway was appointed Senior Vice President and Chief Financial Officer of LKQ Corporation in September 2022.
+Prior to this, he served as Chief Financial Officer of LKQ's Wholesale – North America and Self Service segments starting in 2019.
+Before joining LKQ, Mr. Galloway held various positions at Alcoa Corporation from 2010 to 2019, including Chief Financial Officer of Alcoa's Engineered Products and Solutions division, which encompassed 97 manufacturing facilities globally.
+He began his career in public accounting with Grant Thornton as an auditor.

 AI Analysis | Feedback